The term "germs" refers to

 Teens who are sexually active should use condoms

-fungi, and protozoa can spread via oral, anal, or vaginal contact.
+because viruses, bacteria, fungi, and protozoa can spread via oral, anal, or vaginal

-Another way to prevent infections from germs is to make sure you have the right
+Another way to prevent infections from germs is to make sure your family has the

-prepare the body to fight illness.
-Vaccines contain either a dead or a weakened germ
+which prepare the body to fight illness.
+Vaccines contain either a dead or a weakened

-(or parts of it) that causes a particular disease.
-When you get a vaccine, your immune
+germ (or parts of it) that causes a particular disease.
+When someone gets a vaccine,

-system acts as if there's a real infection.
-It makes antibodies that recognize parts
+their immune system acts as if there's a real infection.
+It makes antibodies that

-of that germ.
-So if that germ enters your body later, the antibodies are in place
+recognize parts of that germ.
+So if that germ enters the body later, the antibodies

-and the body knows how to fight the infection so you won't get sick.
+are in place and the body knows how to fight the infection so the person won't get